 Valentine's faithfulness inspired many Roman men to marry and, in honor of him, decided to draw names of eligible ladies out of an urn during this holiday.
 Then the couple would pair off and spend the year getting to know one another, which often led to marriage.
 This custom spread across Europe, even in Germany and England.

 Because many of the legends of St. Valentine overlap, the story of the first Valentine is often part of the above story.
 Some believe this was a different man.

-This Valentine was martyred because he wanted to protect others.
-During the third century, Christians were being imprisoned, tortured, and beaten and sent to Roman prisons.
-Valentine could not bear to see this happen, so he plotted and succeeded in freeing many of these prisoners.
-When this was discovered, he was instantly imprisoned and his death was planned.
-Before he was killed while still in jail, he met and befriended the jailer's daughter.
-Some say he healed her from blindness and was capable of performing other miracles.
-But he fell in love with this woman, and before he was killed he wrote her a letter and signed it, "from your Valentine."
-This took place in mid-February in A.D.
-270, and is believed to be why we sign our own cards this way today.
+This Valentine became a martyr because he wanted to protect others.
+Christians were imprisoned, tortured, beaten, and sent to Roman prisons during the third century.
+Valentine could not bear to see this happen, so he plotted and succeeded in freeing many of these prisoners, which led to his imprisonment, where they decided to put him to death.
+Before his murder took place, he met and befriended the jailer's daughter.
+Some say Valentine healed her from blindness and was capable of performing other miracles.
+But he fell in love with this woman, and before he died, he wrote her a letter and signed it, "from your Valentine," which took place in mid-February in A.D.
+270 and is believed to be why we endorse our cards this way today.

 History of the Holidays: History of Valentines Day

 Regardless of who the man (or men) was, Geoffrey Chaucer, an English poet during the Middle Ages, significantly influenced the holiday.
 Some will even argue that there is no evidence that Valentine's Day was a celebration until after Chaucer wrote "Parlement of Foules," which was the first poem on record to reference the day.
 In it, he wrote, "For this was sent on Seynt Valentyne's day / When every foul cometh there to choose his mate."
 His quote officially cemented the idea that Valentine's Day was a day of romance.